-To begin with, it might be challenging to train an AI/ML model using decentralised data because of its inherent heterogeneity and lack of structure.
+To begin with, it might be challenging to train an AI/ML model using decentralized data because of its inherent heterogeneity and lack of structure.

-Second, it might be challenging to guarantee that all data is utilised for training when data is distributed in a decentralised manner.
+Second, it might be challenging to guarantee that all data is utilized for training when data is distributed in a decentralized manner.

-Third, it might be hard to evaluate various models due to the absence of standardisation in decentralised data.
+Third, it might be hard to evaluate various models due to the absence of standardization in decentralized data.